Starmer’s standing on world stage ‘diminished’ by Mandelson scandal, MPs told

 “It is extraordinary – extraordinary – that on the eve of the president’s state visit, we are talking about the US ambassador who’s been sacked in scandal,” she told the Commons.

-Mrs Badenoch added: “The Prime Minister needs to come clean about what he knew and when he knew it, not send his junior ministers to cover for him.
+Mrs Badenoch urged the Government to apologise to Epstein’s victims, adding: “The Prime Minister needs to come clean about what he knew and when he knew it, not send his junior ministers to cover for him.

 “The Prime Minister needs to publish the Mandelson-Epstein files in full.